SAP/abap-atc-cr-cv-s4hc/README.md

 ## Download and Installation

-Activate in your ATC check variant the check "Cloud Readiness" -> Usaage of Released APIs (Cloudification Repository) In the attributes of the check enter the URL to thhis git repository
+1. Activate in your ATC check variant the check "Cloud Readiness" -> Usaage of Released APIs (Cloudification Repository)

+2. In the attributes of the check enter the URL to this git repository

 ## How to obtain support